vivekr1982/anything-llm/docker/HOW_TO_USE_DOCKER.md

 ## Build locally from source _not recommended for casual use_

-- `git clone` this repo and `cd anything-llm` to get to the root directory.
+- `git clone` this repo and `cd cloudwise-gpt` to get to the root directory.
-- `touch server/storage/anythingllm.db` to create empty SQLite DB file.
+- `touch server/storage/cloudwisegpt.db` to create empty SQLite DB file.
 - `cd docker/`
 - `cp .env.example .env` **you must do this before building**
 - `docker-compose up -d --build` to build the image - this will take a few moments.